-You may have heard of him.
-You might not have.
-Yet there’s one scruffy mutt who captured the hearts of Americans everywhere in the late 1880s, and that was Owney.
-Owney has everything from his own stamps to his own song, sung by country music star legend Trace Adkins.
+You may have heard of Owney, or you might not have.
+But this scruffy mutt captured the hearts of Americans everywhere in the late 1880s.
+He’s represented in everything from his own stamps to his own song, sung by country music legend Trace Adkins.

 Owney, The Good Luck Charm